 - Every project is unique and always changing, which is why that project’s team is best suited to determine how it will tackle the work

-History of the Crystal Method
+What is the History of the Crystal Method?

 Alistair Cockburn, credited as one of the original popularizers of agile, developed the Crystal method for IBM in 1991.
 He decided to focus not on developing specific step-by-step development strategies that would work across the board for teams involved in any project, but instead to develop guidelines for team collaboration and communication.
 The traits of Cockburn’s Crystal method were therefore all based around the team itself:

 - Human-powered (meaning the project should be flexible and tailored to the needs and the preferred work modalities of people involved)